asadm/asadm.github.io/blogposts/eb1.md

 - **Published material about you in professional or major trade publications or other major media:**
 My startup and my side-projects were featured in many online publications (read tech-blogs) and a few mentions in top-tier publications (BBC, Acm.org, etc.).
 If you and your work were featured on popular websites/blogs, you may qualify for this.

-- **Original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the field:** Some of my projects were a bit scientific and somewhat fit this criteria.
+- **Original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the field:** Some of my projects were a fit the definition of this criteria.
 If you have patents, research papers or some side-project, this is where you list them.

 - **Have been asked to judge the work of others, either individually or on a panel:** I had judged a few hackathons and international software competitions.

-- **Receipt of lesser nationally or internationally recognized prizes or awards for excellence:** I won *many* hackathons and competitions both before and after graduating from college, some qualified for this criteria.
+- **Receipt of lesser nationally or internationally recognized prizes or awards for excellence:** I had won *many* hackathons and competitions both before and after graduating from college, some qualified for this criteria.
 Note that USCIS does not consider "student" competitions here.

 Other criterias that may apply to you:

-- **Evidence that you command a high salary or other significantly high remuneration in relation to others in the field:** If you are paid well (like top 5% of industry), you may qualify for this.
+- **Evidence that you command a high salary or other significantly high remuneration in relation to others in the field:** If you are paid well (like top 5% of the industry), you may qualify for this.

 - **Evidence of your membership in associations in the field which demand outstanding achievement of their members:** If you are a member of a prestigious association (like YC probably), you may qualify for this.